technosophos/spin-quickstart/README.md

 spin build
 ```

-> For some reason, webpack-cli is not working the first time it is run.
+> If you haven't already run `npm install`, webpack-cli might not work the first time it is run.
 So the first `spin build` may fail.
 Subsequent builds work fine, though.

 And from there, we can deploy to Fermyon Cloud.